pbushan/selenium/README.md

 # selenium
-yaml file to deploy selenium grid in docker containers
+Instructions to configure scalable selenium grid using docker-compose

 # Install Docker
 First install docker on all host machines.eg Server 1,2